-Lewis Army Museum - Fort Lewis Military Museum - Real Fort Lewis Haunt
+Lewis Army Museum - Fort Lewis Military Museum - Real Haunts in Fort Lewis WA

 The Fort Lewis Military museum is known for a whole host of paranormal activity, but perhaps its most famous ghost is the silent film cowboy.
 According to legend, during a 1927 filming of the film "Patent Leather Kid," an actor was murdered on the second floor.
 At this time the museum was a hotel, named Red Shield Inn.
 Guests to the hotel often recounted stories of a disgruntled apparition who would appear in a cowboy costume.
 Eventually an exorcism was performed in order to expel the ghost.
 The cowboy ghost no longer makes appearances but it is believed that other specters haunt the museum.